-State College, PA has nine phlebotomy schools within a 100-mile radius of its city center.
+State College, PA has eight phlebotomy schools within a 100-mile radius of its city center.
 Clarion University of Pennsylvania, the highest ranked school in this group with a phlebotomy program, has a total student population of 7,346.
 It is the 428th highest ranked school in the USA and the 43rd highest in the state of Pennsylvania (#1 is University of Pennsylvania).

 Phlebotomy students from State College schools who go on to become phlebotomists. have a good chance at finding employment.
 For example, there are 2,583,770 people working as registered nurses alone in the US, and their average annual salary is $66,530.
 Also, Medical assistants make on average $29,450 per year and there are about 495,970 of them employed in the US today.
 In fact, in the State College area alone, there are 140 employed medical assistants earning an average salary of $24,700.
 Registered nurses in this area earn $56,670/yr and there are 1,100 employed.